src-d/engine-deprecated/README.md

 #### 4. Explore the source{d} Engine

-To launch the web client, run the following command and start executing queries:
+To launch the web client for the SQL interface, run the following command and start executing queries:

 ```bash
 srcd web sql
 ```

+The first time you run some of these commands, the source{d} Engine will download and install the Docker containers that are needed.
+Be aware that this might take a bit of time, it is only on your first use.

 If you prefer to stay with the command line, you can execute: